 On May 5, 2021, the Company entered into a research collaboration agreement (as amended, the "CRISPR Agreement") with CRISPR Therapeutics AG ("CRISPR") to co-develop and co-commercialize an allogeneic, off-the-shelf chimeric antigen receptor-natural killer ("CAR NK") product candidate targeting the CD70 tumor antigen ("NKX070") and an allogeneic, off-the-shelf product candidate that comprises both engineered NK cells and engineered T cells ("NK+T").
 In May 2022, the CRISPR Agreement was amended to revise the transfer of materials and nomination provisions.
 On March 8, 2023, the CRISPR Agreement was further amended to permit Nkarta's advancement of CRISPR-licensed product candidates targeting a specified tumor antigen (the "Specified TA") and incorporate associated development and regulatory approval milestones and sales based royalties.
-In addition, the Company has received licenses from CRISPR for four CRISPR-Cas9 gene editing targets and will receive a license from CRISPR for up to one more CRISPR-Cas9 gene editing target that can be engineered into an unlimited number of its own NK cell products.
+In addition, the Company has received licenses from CRISPR for four CRISPR-Cas9 gene editing targets and will receive a license from CRISPR for up to one more CRISPR-Cas9 gene editing target that can be engineered into an unlimited number of its own NK-cell products.
 CRISPR also has an option to co-develop and co-commercialize a future CAR NK program.

 Under the terms of the CRISPR Agreement, the Company and CRISPR share equally in all research and development costs and potential profits worldwide related to the NKX070 product candidate, NK+T product candidate, and the potential future CAR NK program.
-For the NK+T program, CRISPR is responsible for gene-editing activities and T cell related activities, and Nkarta is responsible for NK cell related activities.
-The related impact of the cost sharing associated with the research and development activities is included in research and development expense on the condensed statements of operations and comprehensive loss.
+For the NK+T program, CRISPR is responsible for gene-editing activities and T-cell related activities, and Nkarta is responsible for NK-cell related activities.
+The impact of the cost sharing associated with the research and development activities is included in research and development expense on the condensed statements of operations and comprehensive loss.
 Expenses related to services performed by the Company are classified as research and development expense.
 Payments received from CRISPR for partial reimbursement of expenses are recorded as a reduction of research and development expense.
-Reduction of research and development expense resulting from partial reimbursement from CRISPR was \$0.3 million and \$1.4 million for the three and nine months ended September 30, 2023, respectively, and \$1.0 million and \$2.8 million for the three and nine months ended September 30, 2022, respectively.
-As of September 30, 2023, the Company had a \$0.3 million receivable under the research cost sharing provision, which is included as part of prepaid expenses and other current assets in the condensed balance sheet.
+Reduction of research and development expense resulting from partial reimbursement from CRISPR was \$0.1 million and \$0.9 million for the three months ended March 31, 2024, and 2023, respectively.
+As of March 31, 2024, the Company had a \$0.1 million receivable under the research cost sharing provision, which is included as part of prepaid expenses and other current assets in the condensed balance sheet.

 For each non-collaboration product candidate incorporating a genome editing target licensed from CRISPR (a "CRISPR-Licensed Product Candidate"), other than those targeting the Specified TA, the Company would retain worldwide rights and may be required to make potential future payments based on the achievement of development and regulatory approval milestones totaling less than mid-twenty million dollars, as well as tiered royalties up to the mid-single digits on net product sales of such product candidate.
 For each CRISPR-Licensed Product Candidate targeting the Specified TA, the Company would retain worldwide rights and may be required to make potential future payments based on the achievement of development and regulatory approval milestones totaling less than high-forty million dollars, as well as tiered royalties up to the mid-single digits on net product sales of such product candidate.
-As of September 30, 2023, the Company has not paid any amounts nor are any amounts owed by the Company under the CRISPR Agreement, and no milestones have been achieved.
+As of March 31, 2024, the Company has not paid any amounts nor are any amounts owed by the Company under the CRISPR Agreement, and no milestones have been achieved.